-The exhibition is produced in collaboration with Castello di Rivoli Museo d’Arte Contemporanea, that will present a site-specific project by the artist during the same period.
+The exhibition is produced in conjunction with the Castello di Rivoli Museo d’Arte Contemporanea which will be hosting a site-specific installation by the artist from November 3rd, 2022.

 Icelandic-Danish artist Olafur Eliasson (b.
 1967) works with sculpture, painting, photography, film, installation, and digital media.
 His art is driven by his interests in perception, movement, embodied experience, and feelings of self and community.
 Not limited to the confines of the museum and gallery, his practice engages the public through architectural projects, interventions in civic space, arts education, policy-making, and climate action.